victorandre957/ide-experimentador/wiki.md

 ### Create screen to create the activity plan

-- Responsible: [Responsible name]
+- Responsible: Artur Padovesi and Arthur Henrique
-- Story Points: [ 1,  2,  3,  5,  8,  13]
+- Story Points: 5
-- Description: The user should see a list of steps to be performed and a list of steps selected for the plan.
+- Description: The user should be able to create a list of steps to be performed.
-- Business Rules: The user must select only the predefined steps, some steps may require others to be executed first, if selected, the previous steps must be added as well
+- Business Rules:
+    1. The user must be authenticated on the platform.
+    2. Step may only use skills the robot has.
+Otherwise alert the user.
+    3. Skills offered are the ones the [experimenter](https://github.com/VicenteMoraes/robotics_sim) recognizes

 ### Create screen to delete an existing plan

-- Responsible: [Responsible name]
+- Responsible: Luiz Henrique and Gustavo de Paula
-- Story Points: [ 1,  2,  3,  5,  8,  13]
+- Story Points: 1
 - Description: The user should be able to select a plan for deletion.
 - Business Rules: The user must be authenticated on the platform

 ### Create screen to update an existing plan

-- Responsible: [Responsible name]
+- Responsible: Thiago Carrijo and Victor André
-- Story Points: [ 1,  2,  3,  5,  8,  13]
+- Story Points: 1
 - Description: The user should be able to select a plan for update.
 - Business Rules: The user must be authenticated on the platform

-### Other feature

-- Responsible: [Responsible name]
-- Story Points: [ 1,  2,  3,  5,  8,  13]
-- Description: [Feature description]
-- Business Rules: [Business rules]

 ## Branch Policy

 - sprint-x: This Branch must have the code ready and revised for the sprint delivery
 - feature: Created for the development of a new functionality
+- refactor: Created to improve specific operation without altering functionality
 - bug: Created to correct errors and failures
 - docs: Created for documentation